 \subsection{Co-evolutionary game dynamics}

-Let the state of player $i$ be represented by $\Omega_i = (g_i,s_i)$.
+We represent the state of player $i$ as $\Omega_i = (g_i,s_i)$.
 Each player $i$ within the population is distinctly identified by the game $g_i$ linked to it and its chosen strategy $s_i$, which can be either cooperation $C$ or defection $D$.
-As we saw before, given fixed values of $\alpha$ and $\beta$, the game $g_i$ is wholly delineated by the payoffs $T_i$ and $S_i$ as presented in the payoff matrix Eq.~\ref{eq:payoff_matrix}.
-Henceforth, $g_i$ will denote both the game and its corresponding payoff matrix.
+As we saw in the previous section, given fixed values of $\alpha$ and $\beta$, the game $g_i$ is completely determined by the payoffs $T_i$ and $S_i$ and the payoff matrix Eq.~\ref{eq:payoff_matrix}.
+Henceforth, we will denote both the game and its corresponding payoff matrix by $g_i$.

 The system evolves by agents replicating strategies $s_i$ and games $g_i$ from one another through an asynchronous update process \cite{schonfisch_synchronous_1999}.
 At each time step we randomly select a focal player $f$ and a model player $m$.
 We studied the evolutionary dynamics both for well-mixed populations, where each player can interact with all the other players, and for structured populations, where the players are represented as the nodes of a network and they interact if an edge connects them.
 In particular, while in a well-mixed scenario the model player is randomly chosen from the entire population, in a structured population the model player is randomly drawn from the neighbours of the focal one.

-The focal (respectively model) player collects its total payoffs $\pi_f$ ($\pi_m$) by playing with each of its opponents.
-In structured populations, the focal player (with total payoff $ \pi_f $) and the model player (with total payoff $ \pi_m $) interact with their $ k_f $ and $ k_m $ neighbours, respectively.
+The focal (respectively, model) player collects total payoff $\pi_f$ (respectively, $\pi_m$) by playing with each of its opponents.
+In structured populations, the focal player and the model player interact with their $k_f$ and $k_m$ neighbours, respectively.
 In well-mixed populations, they engage with $ k $ randomly selected agents.
-Each player participates in two games against every opponent $ j $: one using their own payoff matrix $ g_f $ or $ g_m $, and another using the opponent's payoff matrix $ g_j $.
-The focal player updates its strategy through a two-phase stochastic pairwise comparison process, through which he/she can adopt the game and the strategy of the model player.
+Each player participates in two games against every opponent $ j $: one using their own payoff matrix $g_f$ ($g_m $ for the model), and another using the opponent's payoff matrix $g_j $.
+The focal player updates its strategy through a two-phase stochastic pairwise comparison process, through which he/she can adopt the strategy and \emph{the game} of the model player.